 Geodesic domes, the strongest structure known to man, are an evolution of architecture.
 This year Pacific Domes is celebrating 40 years of bringing Geodesic Domes to the marketplace.
 As the first retail dome company, our designs have inspired the world.
-Since 1980 Pacific Domes has steadfastly pioneered the evolution of geodesic dome kits such as Dwell Domes, Event Domes, Projection Domes, Greenhouse Domes, and Climbing Domes
+Since 1980 Pacific Domes has steadfastly pioneered the evolution of geodesic dome kits such as Dome Homes, Event Domes, Projection Domes, Greenhouse Domes, and Climbing Domes

 Asha Deliverance, founder of Pacific Domes, has held to the high standards set by R. Buckminster Fuller’s lifelong dedication to finding architectural solutions that work for all of humanity.

 It all started at Madre Grande Monastery in the mountains above San Diego, CA in 1979 where Asha created her first Geodesic Dome on an old Singer sewing machine.
 Having studied the work of Buckminster Fuller, she dedicated herself to make her first dome.
 Necessity being the mother of invention, Asha made the dome in time for the birth of her second child, Elias DeChristo, who has grown up within the company and holds the distinction of setting up the most domes of anyone in the 40 year history of Pacific Domes.

 Asha continued to master the art of dome building for the next 40 years during her time as a midwife and mother of seven children and now ten grandchildren.